majad00/Openwrt_Zyxel_EX3310-T0/LEGAL.md

 # Legal Considerations for Zyxel-Matrix Hybrid OS
+If you choose to develop firmware using open-source and proprietary software, while ensuring the proprietary software remains on the device, does this render the entire project illegal?
 ## The Linux Kernel syscall Exception

 The Linux kernel is licensed under GPLv2, but it includes a special "syscall" exception.
 This exception clearly states that userspace programs that interface with the kernel through "normal system calls" are **not considered derivative works**.

 > Source: [OpenSource StackExchange](https://opensource.stackexchange.com/revisions/d7584147-96e4-4321-a5cd-637a1c6cef97/view-source)

-## Your Custom Rootfs is Not Bound by GPL
+## Our Custom Rootfs is Not Bound by GPL

 Your custom rootfs—the squashfs image containing BusyBox, your scripts, and other tools—is a collection of **userspace programs**.
 Because it communicates with the Linux kernel through standard system calls, it is **not bound by the GPL**.